2024 – 2025 Friends & Donors Report

 Diverse gallery exhibitions celebrated personal narratives, cultural impact

-MIAD’s Brooks Stevens Gallery, Frederick Layton Gallery, 160 Gallery, MIAD Gallery at The Ave and numerous pop-up spaces celebrated the importance of personal narrative and cultural impact in 2023-24.
-From graduating students to visiting makers to iconic designers, MIAD’s galleries offered our communities a rich look into the lives and practices of significant creatives.
+MIAD’s professional galleries, the Brooks Stevens Gallery and Frederick Layton Gallery, MIAD’s 160 Gallery, and numerous engaged community partners and pop-up spaces celebrated the importance of making, sharing and community in 2024–25.
+From graduating students to visiting makers to iconic designers, MIAD exhibitions offered a rich look into the lives and practices of significant creatives, past, present and future.

 “Lois Ehlert: A Creative Life” opened – the most comprehensive exhibition of the iconic children’s book illustrator, designer and Layton alum (’57). →